EMRL/stir/README.md

 ## Integration

-For workgroups and teams that use it `deploy` is able to integrate with Slack.
+For workgroups and teams that use it, `deploy` is able to integrate with Slack.
 You'll need to set up an "Incoming Webhook" custom integration on the Slack side to get this ready to roll.
 See https://YOURTEAMNAME.slack.com/apps/manage/custom-integrations to get going.
 Once you think you've got Slack configured, run `deploy --slack-test [project]` to test.

 ## Running on Autopilot

 As of 3.5, the proper method of running automated deployments is `deploy --automate` as opposed to the previous method which was `deploy --force --upgrade --quiet`.
 The new method adds a flag to optionally deliver an email after the automated update.
-The old wmethod can still be used but will not trigger the email.
+The old method can still be used but will not trigger the email.

 `deploy --automate` works well for unattended updates of Wordpress sites; great for maintaining updates via a crontab.
 An example cron script can be [found here](https://github.com/EMRL/deploy/blob/master/etc/cron/deploy.cron.example).
 Running in this mode, the project will only be deployed if there are Wordpress core or plugin updates.
 If other code changes are detected the project will not be auto-updated.
 Smart Commits must be enabled or nothing will be deployed.